 Either way, a walk through Crystals will put you outside on the Las Vegas Strip.
-It’s exactly .13 miles from the Aria’s doors (by Todd English’s P.U.B.) to the north exit of the Crystals (by the Prada store).
+It’s exactly .13 miles from the Aria’s doors to the north exit of the Crystals.

 Go through Crystals if you’re wanting to get to the Cosmopolitan, Planet Hollywood (there’s a pedestrian bridge over the Strip to help), or the Paris Hotel and Casino.

-The extreme south end of the Aria has a walkway (they call it a promenade) to the Monte Carlo Hotel and Casino.
+The extreme south end of the Aria has a walkway (they call it a promenade) to the Park MGM Hotel and Casino.

-Either way, this Monte Carlo route is for those of you looking to go to places like the New York – New York Hotel and Casino, the MGM Grand, Excalibur, Luxor, Tropicana, or Mandalay Bay.
+Either way, this Park MGM route is for those of you looking to go to places like the New York – New York Hotel and Casino, the MGM Grand, Excalibur, Luxor, Tropicana, or Mandalay Bay.